sokunthearithmakara/mod_interactivevideo/README.md

 - Activity Completion: Set activity completion based on the percentage of interaction completed.
 - Experience Points: Award participants experience points after each content/interaction completion.
 - Detailed Reports: Access completion reports with details for each interaction.
-- Mobile Support: Compatible with mobile apps.
+- Mobile Support: Compatible with mobile apps both on Android and iOS.
-- Modular Design: Administrators can add, remove, enable, or disable content types as sub-plugins.
-Developers can extend Interactive Video through custom sub-plugins.
+- Modular Design: Administrators can add, remove, enable, or disable content types as plugins/subplugins.
+Developers can extend Interactive Video through custom plugins.

-Out-of-the-box interaction/content types:
+## Out-of-the-box interaction/content types: ##
-- Annotations: Add persistan annotations on top of the video/canvas.
 - Chapter: Break video/audio into segments.
 - Content bank item: Add content from the course's content bank.
+- External content: Embed an external content using OEmbed library.
+- Skip segment: Skip certain segments of the video/audio.

+## Optional content types: ##
+- Annotations: Add persistant annotations on top of the video/canvas.
 - Decision: Add a crossroad/decision point.
-- External content: Embed an external content using OEmbed library.
-- Form: Collect response from learners using Moodle's dynamic form.
 - H5P viewer: Upload H5P activity in .h5p and .html format.
 (You can convert .h5p to .html using Lumi).
 Tracking completion using xAPI events is supported in both formats.
 - HTML viewer: Include content such as HTML5 games, simulations, etc.
 - PDF viewer: Display PDF file using PDFjs viewer.
 - Paused annotation: Superimpose audio/image/video/text/shape/file on the video at a certain point.
-- Skip segment: Skip certain segments of the video/audio.
 - XP reward: Simply reward learners with XP points.

 ## Installing via uploaded ZIP file ##